 Similarly, old hard drives must be destroyed to prevent data recovery.
 Even hard drives that have been “wiped” or deleted through software can contain traces of personal data that can be pieced together.

 Trust PROSHRED to Reduce Identity Theft Risk

-Don’t trust your document shredding needs to half measures like in-house shredding or inadequate document shredding companies.
+Don’t trust your Chicago document shredding needs to half measures like in-house shredding or inadequate document shredding companies.
 Only PROSHRED can provide the needed peace of mind to avoid the long-term financial and reputational consequences that identity theft can inflict.
 Get PROSHRED today!